 Chart run: 6-14-24-31-40-53-70-70

-The reverberations following Steps’ 2001 continued into the following year.
-But by mid-2003, the group was a distant memory.
-That is until Lisa Scott-Lee (finally) stepped back into the spotlight with her debut single: Lately.
+The reverberations following Steps’ 2001 split might have continued into the following year, but by mid-2003, the group was largely a distant memory.
+That is until Lisa Scott-Lee (finally) returned to the spotlight with her debut single: Lately.

 After the abrupt end of Steps, no-one would have blamed Lisa Scott-Lee for hastily launching a solo career.
 Despite earning her stripes as the queen of the middle-eight, she was perceived as one of the less prominent vocalists in the group.
 Thus, the heightened media attention following the immediate fallout of the split would arguably have provided greater exposure than anything Lisa Scott-Lee might muster of her own accord.
 However, she took her sweet time and instead chose to spend most of 2002 helping mentor her brothers – 3SL – as they attempted to break into the charts.
 It wasn’t an entirely successful endeavour, but what it did do was allow Lisa Scott-Lee to step back and survey the lay of the land.
 Of particular interest would have been the lacklustre performance of a belated Steps album – The Last Dance, which peaked at #57 – and more importantly, H & Claire’s debut album Another You, Another Me, which reached #58.